GCT-Studios/JwarRef/content/Rulebook/Melee Exchange.md

 Use the following steps to resolve a Melee Exchange:

-1. If the two models are in BtB, Rotate both models so that their Facings are aligned with each other.
-Otherwise Skip to Step 14.
+1. If the two models are in BtB, rotate both models so that their Facings are aligned with each other.
+Otherwise skip to step 7.1.
 2. Choose which weapon will be used for the exchange, non-Activating model first.
 This will determine which Traits and Special attacks and defences are available.
 3.
 	1. Determine which model has the Initiative.